FC Green Boys 77 Harlange-Tarchamps

-Football Club Green-Boys 77 Harlange-Tarchamps is a football club, based in Harlange, in north-western Luxembourg.
-They play their home games at Stade "Am Duerf".
+Football Club Green-Boys 77 Harlange-Tarchamps is a football club based in Harlange, in north-western Luxembourg.
+They play their home games at Stade "Am Duerf" and compete in the 2.
+Division, the 4th tier of Luxembourgish football.

 History

 The FC Green-Boys was formed after a vote on 14 May 1977 by members of two teams, F.C.
 Harlange 1963 and F.C.
-Tarwat Tarchamps 1948, the result of which was the clubs' merger into the new side.
+Tarwat Tarchamps 1948, the result of which was the merger.
 Their first chairman was Schmitt Armand from Tarchamps.
 The newly formed team started playing in the Luxembourg 3.
 Division.